-Picture 3.
+Figure 3.
 Info Graphic from Text Level 2

 This text is included in the information text because it displays factual information about sufficient sleep time.
-In accordance with Julaeha's opinion (2021), an information text is a text that contains several combinations of data or real events that have gone through proper processing, which ultimately becomes easy to understand and provides benefits for the recipient.
+In accordance with the opinions of Julaeha and Altaftazani (2021), an information text is a text that contains several combinations of data or real events that have gone through proper processing, which ultimately becomes easy to understand and provides benefits for the recipient.
 With that, this text includes informational text because it is a real text that is processed and provides benefits to its readers.
 Apart from that, there is an image feature that shows a table of healthy daily habits for kids.
 Informational texts are always equipped with features to clarify the text, with which readers will easily find key information (Pusmenjar, 2020).